 There is another short spur trail that takes you to the Cypress tree grove if you are interested in going.

-I like heading over to the grove because I like these trees and it is a great place for a picnic if you come on a day trip.
+I like heading over to the grove because I love these trees, and it is an excellent place for a picnic if you come on a day trip.

 After joining back up with the trail, you will continue to gain elevation as you weave your way into the interior of the island.

-The flat road is a welcomed addition to the trail since you have been going mostly uphill since the start.
+The flat road is a nice change to the trail since you have been going mostly uphill since the start.